Travel to Denmark

-InterRail: offers unlimited first- or second-class travel in up to 29 European countries for European residents of over six months with two pass options.
-The Global Pass allows travel for 15 days, 22 days, one month, five days in 10 days or 10 days in 22 days across all countries.
-The One-Country Pass offers travel for three, four, six or eight days in one month in any of the countries except Bosnia & Herzegovina and Montenegro.
+InterRail: offers unlimited first- or second-class travel in up to 31 European countries for European residents of over six months with two pass options.
+The Global Pass allows travel for three days in a month, five days in a month, seven days in a month, 10 days in two months, 15 days in two months, one month and two months across all countries.
+The One-Country Pass offers travel for three, four, six or eight days in one month in any of the countries except Bosnia & Herzegovina, Lithuania, North Macedonia and Montenegro.

-Travel is not allowed in the passenger's country of residence.
-Reductions are available for travellers under 26.
+Reductions are available for travellers under 27 and over 60.
 Children under 12 are free when travelling with an adult using an Adult Pass.
 Supplements are required for some high-speed services, seat reservations and couchettes.
-Discounts are offered on Eurostar and some ferry routes.
-Available from Voyages-sncf.com (tel: +44 844 848 5848, in the UK; www.voyages-sncf.com).
+Discounts are offered on some ferry routes.
+Interrail passes are available for European residents only.

 Driving to Denmark